How to Grow a Pointed Beard

 The Alternative Approach: See a Barber

-Then take note of what they are doing to form that style you're after, and don't hesitate to just ask them questions about general beard care and how to form the point.
+Be sure to take note of what they are doing.
+Observe their form for that style you're after, and don't hesitate to just ask them questions about general beard care and how to form the point.

 Just to be sure, it's a good idea to bring a picture of the beard style that you're after, so you and the barber are on the same page as to how you want your beard to actually look.

 They will be more than happy to help you with the above.
 Plus, make sure that you do actually take care of your beard the right way as well.
 Make sure it doesn't get too dry; lukewarm showers and beard oil are good for that.
 Be sure to wash your beard as well, because just like regular hair that forms on the top of your head, they get dirty and smelly too.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.